HarshitKaushik/java-cheat-sheet/README.md

 System.out.println(subClassObj instanceof SomeOtherClass); //false
 ```

-### Class, Object, State and Behavior
+### Class, Object, State and Behaviour
-- In this tutorial, lets look at a few important object oriented concepts.
+- In this tutorial, let's look at a few important object-oriented concepts.

-#### Class, Object, State and Behavior Example
+#### Class, Object, State and Behaviour Example

 ```java
 package com.in28minutes;